DistortedAxiom/Sprint-Challenge--User-Interface/README.md

 5. Define mobile-first design in your own words.

 Mobile-first design means creating a website (design) with mobile in mind first, this means that the website will be scaled up instead of scaled down in the case of desktop-first design.
-Uses min-width to scale up the content
+Uses min-width to scale up the content.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.